 Tool Overview: This tool helps to stress test environment to ensure the website or an application is stable even under the spikes or in heavy traffic.
 It generates actionable insights that help dive into the live data and effectively know any performance issues while load testing is in progress.
 It enables continuous testing process in the cloud (anytime without worrying about any hardware), eliminates traditional costs and gives more value to it.

 Tool Functionality: This tool is a useful global load testing platform that is scalable and used to run tests to receive actionable insights from the results.

 However, before choosing any performance testing tool, it is important to consider certain factors such as – validate whether the tool is capable to meet the user-expectations, ability to meet the business goals, etc. This will help to build a good testing solution for the requirement.

 Choose a familiar tool: It is crucial to adopt a tool that is familiar with the team.
-Familiarity with the tool will substantially cut down the learning time and help to implement the efforts for meeting the company’s needs.
+Familiarity with the tool will substantially cut down the learning time and help to implement the tool quickly and easily with less efforts for meeting the company’s needs.

 Validate the tool’s test environment: The tool should be able to work with the network and hardware resources to enhance the test environment.
 If the tool fails to provide the required test environment, then this may not be able to drive the required traffic for the enterprise.

 Check the testing options: The user options for performance testing vary from tool to tool.
-So, organizations should choose a tool that is capable to meet the required testing need, able to meet the necessities and resolve the bottlenecks.
+So, organizations should choose a tool that is capable to meet the required testing need, and should also be able to resolve the bottlenecks.

 Verify the tool license cost: The value of the tool is an important factor for organizations.
-While opting for tool license along with the budget, organizations should also consider the staff requirements, i.e. it should be easier to learn, perform accurate load tests, etc.
+While opting for tool selection, organizations should consider the cost frequencies involved with its purchase.

 – Helps in testing current scale & emulate real-time usage at peak loads to validate the performance